EnglishB. Malaysia

 Malaysia: Whole-of-Nation Approach to 4IR

-The National 4IR Policy is important to enhance policy coherence in enabling sustainable resource optimisation and implementation coordination towards the strategic direction outlined in Malaysia’s Shared Prosperity Vision 2030 as well as our commitment to the Sustainable Development Goals.
+The National 4IR policy promotes policy coherence for sustainable resource optimisation and implementation coordination, aligned with Malaysia’s Shared Prosperity Vision 2030 and commitment to Sustainable Development Goals.

 Transforming Malaysia’s Industrial Landscape Since 1960

-According to the Malaysia Education Blueprint, there will be a demand for an additional 1.3 million TVET employees.
-As part of its talent initiative, MIDA launched an Apprenticeship programme in collaboration with the Federation of Malaysian Manufacturers (FMM) and Ministry of Education (MOE).
+In Malaysia, businesses and government agencies collaborate to bridge the talent gap.
+The Malaysia Education Blueprint anticipates a demand for 1.3 million more TVET employees.
+To tackle this, MIDA, in partnership with the Federation of Malaysian Manufacturers (FMM) and the Ministry of Education (MOE), has introduced an Apprenticeship Programme.

 Framework Industry4WRD